projjal/RoomBookingSystem/README.md

 ## Running the JAVA backend

-- Inside the `bookingsystem` directory on the command line run the following commands:
+- Inside the `bookingsystem2` directory on the command line run the following commands:
 1) mvn install
 2) mvn jetty:run